skandyn-sh/swapfile/README.md

 This is my swapfile script for Debian

-This script creates a swap file 1GB (path: /swapfile) and adds it to /etc/fstab
+This script creates and activates a 1GB swap file (path: / swapfile) and then adds it to /etc/fstab

 Installation